Tiwariji007/NLP-Projects/README.md

 # NLP-Projects
-# SMS Spam Detection using Naive Bayes
+# Spam Mail Detection using Naive Bayes

-This project demonstrates how to build a simple SMS spam detection model using the Naive Bayes algorithm in Python.
-The model is trained on a dataset containing SMS messages labeled as spam or ham (non-spam).
+This project demonstrates how to build a spam Mail detection model using the Naive Bayes algorithm in Python.
+The model is trained on a dataset containing Email messages labeled as spam or ham (non-spam).

 ## Dataset